Echizen Chiyozuru no Yakata Echizen Forged Blades

 National Designated Facility for the Preservation and Succession of Echizen Forged Cutlery Techniques

-Echizen-style cutlery, designated as a National Traditional Craft, traces its origins to Chiyotsuru Kuniyasu, who settled in Echizen Fuchu approximately 700 years ago.
+Echizen-style cutlery, designated as a National Traditional Craft, traces its origins to Chiyozuru Kuniyasu, who settled in Echizen Fuchu (present-day Echizen City) approximately 700 years ago.

-Taking its name from Chiyotsuru, the Echizen Chiyotsuru Museum is a facility dedicated to promoting the preservation of Echizen-style forged cutlery techniques and nurturing successors.
+Taking its name from Chiyozuru, the Echizen Chiyozuru no Yakata is a facility dedicated to promoting the preservation of Echizen-style forged cutlery techniques and nurturing successors.

 In addition to exhibits on the history and techniques of Echizen-style cutlery and special exhibitions, the workshop building offers live demonstrations of forging techniques like fire forging and hands-on experiences like sharpening classes.
-(Scheduled irregularly)
+(Irregular schedule)

 - Area